 Windows 10 20H2+ or Windows 11 (x64).
 Secure Boot must be enabled in BIOS for full hardware verification.
 TPM 2.0 is recommended but optional.
 Players should keep Windows and GPU drivers up to date.
 No special BIOS configuration beyond Secure Boot is required.

-The kernel driver is WHQL-signed and tested across 12+ motherboard vendors and all major CPU/GPU combinations.
+The kernel driver is EV code-signed (WHQL certification pending) and tested across 40+ hardware configurations.
 If the driver fails to load for any reason, the game continues with graceful degradation — it never forces a crash.
-In 8 months of beta testing, we've had zero BSOD reports.
+In 8 months of beta testing, we've had no widespread BSOD issues.
+One incident involving Windows 11 24H2 preview was patched within 13 hours.

 Players can submit ban appeals through your game's support flow.
 Appeals go to our threat analyst team who review the full detection evidence, session snapshot, and hardware fingerprint.
 Cerberus tier partners get 4-hour appeal SLA.
 If a ban is determined to be a false positive, the player is unbanned and the detection model is updated to prevent recurrence.